idle-meerkat/sdevwiki-fork/Static-Route.md

 `$ sudo ip link set dev sw1p1 up`
 `$ sudo ip addr add 192.168.2.1/24 sw1p2`
 `$ sudo ip link set dev sw1p1 up`
-**NOTE**: A configuration is applied only after the interface is set to admin UP
+**NOTE**: A configuration is applied only after the interface is set to admin UP.

 ## Bridge Routing Interface
 To create router interfaces on top of bridge netdev, an IP address has to be assigned.
 For .1Q bridge, a router interface can be created for each of its upper VLAN devices.
-For .1D a router interface can be created to bridge itself only.
+For .1D a router interface can be created to the bridge itself only.

 ### .1D Bridge Example:
 `$ ip link add name br0 type bridge`